• Skip to main content

 Stand-up comedian and actor Brody Stevens was a staple at The Comedy Store and known for his roles in the movies The Hangover, The Hangover II and Due Date.
 He died on February 22, 2019 due to suicide.
 He was 48 years old.
 Rogan has remembered Brody a number times on the podcast including JRE #1252 with Dave Foley & Paul Greenberg, JRE #1304 with Brendan Schaub and JRE #1307 with Greg Fitzsimmons.

-Brody Stevens was a guest on JRE #198 in 2012 (video / audio) as well as JRE #424 in 2013 (video / audio) which brought us this hilarious clip where he explains that he is 10% gay.
+Brody Stevens was a guest on JRE #198 in 2012 as well as JRE #424 in 2013 which brought us the hilarious clip where he explains that he is 10% gay.

 Jason Hairston